M4he/Linux/JACK/PA_through_JACK/README.md

     ```
     #!/bin/bash
     pactl load-module module-jack-sink channels=2 connect=0
+    pactl set-sink-volume jack_out 75%
     pacmd set-default-sink jack_out
     ```
     The `connect=0` parameter is crucial here!
 If omitted, PulseAudio will try to connect its plugs to the JACK output endpoint.
 In our setup this would circumvent the EQ and lead to doubled sound, so make sure this doesn't happen.
+    Adjust the `set-sink-volume` to your liking.
+From my experience, using 100% can lead to audio clipping in JACK when PulseAudio is outputting at a too high volume.
 - execute `chmod +x ~/.config/jack/*.sh`

 ## Setting up JACK